tercenya/compendium/TEXT.md

   </tbody>
 </table>

-A point to stress is that that you will likely run into these limits if you put your code into production, or if you try data mining.
+A point to stress is that that you will likely run into these limits if you open your website to the public or you are iteratively [data mining](/guides/datamining) the API.

 These limits apply per region.
-Notice the Development Key is fairly limited.
-The next section deals with how to Submit Your Application for a Production Key, as there are several additional requirements you must meet.
+Note that the Development Key's usage fairly limited, but should be enough for proof of concept or personal use.
+The next section deals with how to Submit Your Application in order to receive a Production Key, but there are additional requirements you and your application must meet.

 ## Submitting your application
 - https://developer.riotgames.com/docs/dev-guidelines
 - https://developer.riotgames.com/docs/app-guidelines

 ## Help!
 And how to get it

-- forums
+There is an active community surrounding the Riot API, most notably the [developer forums](https://developer.riotgames.com/discussion/index)

+There are dedicated sections for [technical help](https://developer.riotgames.com/discussion/technical-help), [tutorials-libraries](https://developer.riotgames.com/discussion/tutorials-libraries), [bugs](https://developer.riotgames.com/discussion/bugs-feedback), and [general discussion](https://developer.riotgames.com/discussion/index)

 - how to ask for help
 - writing a good bug